TechLabs-Berlin/migr-AI-tion/README.md

 You will also see any lint errors in the console.

-## Frontend set-up
-### Page
-The MVP consist of 5 page.
-Which are:
-1: Home Page
-2: The Project
-3: Gallery
-4: Team
-5: Contact

 ---

 ## Features Frontend
 The MVP consists of 4 main features.
 Which are: